How long will $200k last in retirement: a complete guide

 • Will I have any additional income, such as Social Security benefits?

 Use these questions as the basis from which to start calculating your potential monthly outgoings in that phase of your life.
 Don’t forget to factor in your past and present spending habits.
-You should also consider how those habits might change over time:
+You should also consider how those habits might change over time.

 How much tax will I pay if I retire with $200k?

-3. How your retirement funds are held – some pension funds and retirement savings accounts are tax-advantaged.
+3. How your retirement funds are held – Some pension funds and retirement savings accounts are tax-advantaged.
 For example, if you have a Roth IRA, you won’t owe any tax when withdrawing the money, provided you’re over 59.5 years old.
 You’ll already have been taxed on this income as it entered the account.

 Can you retire at 50 with $200k?

-This figure is relatively low and could be further lowered by the potential impact of inflation and increasing living costs over time.
 As such, it shouldn’t be surprising that early retirement at 50 with $200,000 in savings won’t be a viable option for many people.

-While this might not work for everyone, you could make it worth with you.
 It’s important to remember, alongside factors like inflation, that outgoings tend to be much lower during retirement than at other times in your life.
 Especially if:

 • Any children you have are grown and financially independent.